FixeGanda/PumpFunVolumeBot/README.md

-# PumpFunBumpBot
+# PumpFunVolumeBot
 Free to use bump bot for your pump fun tokens
-# pump-fun-bump-bot
+# pump-fun-volume-bot

 This bot buy and sell automatically on pump.fun and raydium.

-This bot is open-source and to support the project a fixed amount is taken off of every transaction. it can be used to be displayed on the main page of pump.fun.
+This bot is open-source and to support the project a fixed amount is taken off of every transaction.

+It can be used to be displayed on the main page of pump.fun.

 ## Demo